achimmihca/SimpleHttpServerForUnity/README.md

 - Register endpoints and serve requests with ease.
 - Respond to requests from Unity's main thread, from a new thread, or immediately.
-- The implementation builds on C# HttpListener.
+- The implementation builds on C# [HttpListener](https://docs.microsoft.com/en-us/dotnet/api/system.net.httplistener?view=net-5.0).

 # How to Use

-## Get the Code
+## Get the Package

-- You can add a dependency to your `Packages/manifest.json` in the following form:
+- You can add a dependency to your `Packages/manifest.json` using a [Git URL](https://docs.unity3d.com/2019.4/Documentation/Manual/upm-git.html) in the following form:
   `"com.achimmihca.simplehttpserverforunity": "https://github.com/achimmihca/SimpleHttpServerForUnity.git?path=SimpleHttpServerForUnity/Packages/com.achimmihca.simplehttpserverforunity#v1.0.0"`
-    - Note that `#v1.0.0` specifies a tag of this git repository.
-Remove this part to use the latest (possibly unstable) version.
+  - Note that `#v1.0.0` can be used to specify a tag or commit hash.
-    - Note further that the path parameter (`?path=...`) points to the folder in this git repository, where the Unity package is placed.
+- This package requires `Api Compatibility Level` `.NET 4.x` or above (in Unity `File > Project Settings... > Player > Other settings`)
 - This package ships with a sample that can be imported to your project using Unity's Package Manager.
-- This project requires `Api Compatibility Level` `.NET 4.x` or above (in Unity `File > Project Settings... > Player > Other settings`)

 ## Prepare HttpServer
 - Add an instance of HttpServer component to your scene.